At Life University, we host students from all over the world.

 - Non-refundable $50 application processing fee

 - Official Transcripts from all colleges attended.
-Each official transcript must be translated and evaluated via one of these approved agencies: World Education Services, Global Education Group and Josef Silny & Associates.
+Each official transcript must be translated and evaluated via one of these approved agencies: World Education Services, Global Education Group and Josef Silny & Associates, Inc. International Education Consultants.
+(If selecting Josef Silny & Associates, Inc. as your preferred evaluation service, please utilize their Life University specific application found here.)
 Some Canadian universities do not need to be evaluated by an evaluation agency.

 - Submit test score for English language proficiency, TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System).

 - The University TOEFL code is 5358.
 A score of a 500 or higher, 173 or higher on the computer-based TOEFL, or 61 or higher on the Internet-based are acceptable for admission.

 - A minimum score of 5.5 on the IELTS is considered acceptable for admission.